mray0256-jpg/Procedural-Planet-Generator/README.md

   Once this has all been placed into code, we have a basic atmosphere with tunable colors!

   <img width="515" height="320" alt="AtmosphereScattering" src="https://github.com/user-attachments/assets/c541d221-a942-4dc3-b44e-43b4ae96bb0b" /><br>
-*Figure X: Changing Scattering Parameters to Change Atmosphere Color*
+*Figure 21: Changing Scattering Parameters to Change Atmosphere Color*

   As for improvements, there is always optimization.
 The optical depth can be a cheap 2D texture lookup instead of an expensive exp() function.
 As for function, the atmosphere currently doesn't interact with the ground or the clouds, which it should.

 <img width="640" height="473" alt="image" src="https://github.com/user-attachments/assets/80f2a35a-1b9d-41b8-82b5-ec44f42e929e" /><br>
-  *Figure X: Atmosphere from planet surface*
+  *Figure 22: Atmosphere from planet surface*

 <img width="502" height="362" alt="image" src="https://github.com/user-attachments/assets/864c0d9a-d32e-40ce-a6f8-c300e3b80d51" /><br>
-  *Figure X: Alien atmosphere!*
+  *Figure 23: Alien atmosphere!*

 Now that the atmosphere is finished, we can begin working on our clouds.
 They use a very similar process; you need optical depth, in-scattering, raymarching, and a raysphere intersection (the raysphere intersection can actually be optimized out by sharing the atmosphere's and then tweaking the values).
 However, they have one major difference: the density of clouds is *not* a nice and consistent exp() function.
 For this, we bring in noise and remap functions.

 The first noise algorithm we make is called Perlin Noise.
 It is unbelievably useful.
 When you watch a movie or play a game and see some fancy visual effects, 80% of the time it's a variation of perlin noise.
 Fog?
 Clouds?
 Water?
 Fire?
 Dissolving?
 In the 80's, Ken Perlin sought to make a form of visual noise that was organic in appearance, but generated entirely procedurally with just math.
 For 3D noise, the algorithm takes a grid of cubes.

   <img width="480" height="240" alt="PerlinNoiseGradientGrid svg" src="https://github.com/user-attachments/assets/4310dadc-56c2-4677-9e93-ad27ae59e4a2" /><br>
-*Figure X: Depiction of Perlin Noise Generation*
+*Figure 24: Depiction of Perlin Noise Generation*

 The position of each corner is put into a hash function, and the value is used to create a random unit vector.
 Every corner is assigned one.
 When the actual texture itself is generated, there might be 10 or 50 texels between each corner of this grid.
 At each texel, we find the vector from the texel location to each of the four corners.
 Then, we compare that vector to the random unit vector via a dot product.

   <img width="225" height="225" alt="download" src="https://github.com/user-attachments/assets/85f2fa5e-1758-4a0e-9009-5598b1da02ce" /><br>
-*Figure X: 2D Perlin Noise*
+*Figure 25: 2D Perlin Noise*

 This generates a nice gradient with large blobs that are useful for organic shapes and patterns.
 The other noise used for these clouds was worley noise.
 It uses a similar process: start with a 3D grid, and in each cell place a random point.
 It could be located anywhere within the cell's bounds.
 When the texture is generated, each texel corresponds to the distance of the nearest random point.
 Worley noise creates blobby, cell-like shapes.
 They can be used for caustics, terrain generation, or, luckily, clouds.

   <img width="250" height="250" alt="2d-cnoise-2x2" src="https://github.com/user-attachments/assets/20b407f1-2c5d-45f1-ba12-80fbf7da30d5" /><br>
-*Figure X: Inverted Worley Noise*
+*Figure 26: Inverted Worley Noise*

 Noise can be layered, too.
 Here, I've stacked 7 layers of Worley noise on top of each other, increasing the frequency but decreasing the amplitude of each.
 This technique is known as fractal brownian motion.

   <img width="293" height="289" alt="image" src="https://github.com/user-attachments/assets/9efcb6f5-0ad9-4322-b6dc-1e06ae264bec" /><br>
-*Figure x: Worley FBM*
+*Figure 27: Worley FBM*

 To generate the clouds, we use a strange bastard of these two noises: perlin-worley.
 A remap function can be used, which takes a value of a range (min,max) and uses that ratio to place it in a new (min,max).
 This function is handy because it will leave high-density regions at the core of the cloud largely unnaffected, but mid or low density regions can have substantial effects.
 This means our new function keeps the organic shapes of perlin, but inscribes the billowiness of worley onto the high-density regions of it.

   <img width="200" height="197" alt="image" src="https://github.com/user-attachments/assets/bb230a9c-aeaa-4386-a7a2-ca5fb361fd3e" /><br>
-*Figure X: Perlin-Worley*
+*Figure 28: Perlin-Worley*

 This noise was combined with some other effects and used as a replacement for the density function shown above.
 The result has the unmistakable appearance of a cloud.
 Of course, there's plenty of room for improvement.
 The clouds only have a stratus layer; it would be beneficial to also have a cirrus band (long wispy clouds very, very high up).
 Additionally, the erosion of the edges of the clouds is subpar at the moment.
 It could be improved by carving wispy shapes at the base of a cloud and billowy shapes at the top of a cloud.
 Of course, there's also optimization.
 The main resource I used for these, Guerilla Games' Horizon series, uses temporal upscaling.
 I don't have plans for adding that, but I do intend to improve the scattering by introducing a variable step size to the ray march.
 This will hopefully allow for less ray marches while increasing the visuals up-close.

 Now that the atmosphere is largely complete, we can put everything together!
 The last real step is changing parameters or combining the noise in unique ways to achieve different effects.

 <img width="1191" height="990" alt="AtmosphereDemonstration" src="https://github.com/user-attachments/assets/c4916a23-b126-43c6-9f88-a60dc51453d3" /><br>
-*Figure XX: Clouds, atmosphere, and planet running at 270 FPS on Unity editor*
+*Figure 29: Clouds, atmosphere, and planet running at 270 FPS on Unity editor*

 <img width="347" height="326" alt="image" src="https://github.com/user-attachments/assets/c0eff448-2428-40d4-8b98-34b97abb693e" /><br>
-*Figure X: Higher resolution clouds without planet*
+*Figure 30: Higher resolution clouds without planet*

 <img width="409" height="361" alt="image" src="https://github.com/user-attachments/assets/e3055c1b-3368-495c-acc4-1ff51f1cb556" /><br>
-*Figure X: More High-res clouds!*
+*Figure 31: More High-res clouds!*

 <img width="366" height="390" alt="image" src="https://github.com/user-attachments/assets/63ae95a1-df7a-47bc-a2ab-167e2d92b56e" /><br>
 *Figure X: Cartoonish clouds*

 <img width="325" height="340" alt="image" src="https://github.com/user-attachments/assets/eb4cee8c-965a-4b1f-81c6-d68f9e3fa17c" /><br>
-*Figure X: Thin, wispy clouds*
+*Figure 32: Thin, wispy clouds*

 ## Future Additions
 I hope to update this page every 2 weeks, as I have a number of additional "phases" planned.